BARBELL ROW VS. DUMBBELL ROW: WHICH IS SUPERIOR?

 - Prevents lower back fatigue which keeps the area fully recovered and at maximal strength for big compound exercises like squats and deadlifts.

-- Reduces the chances for injury since the lower back is supported throughout the exercise.
+- Reduces the chances for injury since the lower back is supported throughout the exercise (read more about injury prevention tips).

 - Prevents size and strength imbalances by allowing each arm to work independently so that one side can’t cheat for the other.